Tuition for residents of the State of Alabama

 Shelton State Community College has a co-ed cheer-leading squad which performs at home basketball games and other school functions.
 Members are chosen at tryouts which are held each spring.

 Promise scholarships are awarded to new or returning students who have demonstrated capability of success in high school or college and have documented financial need.
 Promise scholarships are awarded for the academic year in which they are awarded and application may be made for renewal.
 Application for Federal Financial Assistance is required for Promise scholarships.

 Ambassadors serve as the official hosts for College activities and events.
 Members are full-time students, attend scheduled meetings, and perform scheduled service hours during each semester.
 Ambassadors receive waivers of tuition and fees and hourly compensation.
 Students are selected for the academic year and must reapply for renewal for a second year.
 Criteria for selection include leadership and service experience, academic performance, and personal qualities demonstrated through an interview.

 Leadership in Child Care scholarships are available to Alabama residents employed in a legally operating facility caring for pre-school or school-age children.
-The student must be seeking a Child Development Associate (CDA) credential.
+The student must be seeking first Child Development Associate (CDA) credential.
 Information and applications for these scholarships are available in the Office of Financial Aid.

 Children of Blind Parents

 Children of certain blind parents may be eligible for scholarships at Shelton State.

 Eligibility for each applicant is determined by the Chancellor of the Alabama College System.
 Further information may be obtained from the Office of Financial Aid.